 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS the Local Government Standards Panel be reformed. councillors for up to three months, with an appeal mechanism.
 For very serious or repeated breaches of the Local Government Act, the Conduct Panel would have the power to recommend prosecution through the courts.
 Any person who is subject to a complaint before the Conduct Panel would have the right to address the Conduct Panel before the Panel makes a decision.
 1.4 Review of Penalties There are currently limited penalties in the Act for certain types of non-compliance with the Local Government Act.
 Penalties for breaching the Local Government Act are proposed to be strengthened.
 It is proposed that the suspension of councillors (for up to three months) is established as the main penalty where a councillor breaches the Local Government Act or Regulations on more than one occasion.
 Councillors who are disqualified would not be eligible for sitting fees or allowances.
 They will also not be able to attend meetings, or use their official office (such as their title or council email address).
 It is proposed that a councillor who is suspended multiple times may become disqualified from office.
 Councillors who do not complete mandatory training within a certain timeframe will also not be able to receive sitting fees or allowances.
-Penalties for not completing compulsory training was noted, but the quality/efficiency of training delivery needs to be improved 1.5 Rapid Red Card Resolutions Currently, local governments have different local laws and standing orders that govern the way meetings run.
-Presiding members (Mayors and Presidents) are reliant on the powers provided in the local government standing orders local laws.
-It is proposed that Standing Orders are made consistent across Western Australia (see item 2.6).
+Mandatory training should include training on Town Planning.
+If available, the training should be delivered by a Planning Institute of Australia Registered Planner, and, be delivered by, or in conjunction with Planning Institute of Australia.
+Planning Institute of Australia should have line of sight on what is included in the training.
+1.5 Rapid Red Card Resolutions Currently, local governments have different local laws and standing orders that govern the way meetings run.
+Presiding members (Mayors and Presidents) are reliant on the • It is proposed that Standing Orders are made consistent across Western Australia (see item 2.6).
 Published recordings of all meetings would also become standard (item 3.1).
-It is proposed that Presiding Members have the power to "red card" any attendee (including councillors) who SUPPORTED